 A study asked 36 women to smell sweat samples of 12 men who watched either happy or scary videos.
-Most of the women smiled after smelling sweat from the group that watched the happy videos while they were likely to make an unpleasant expression when smelling sweat from the group that watched the scary videos.
+Most of the women smiled after smelling the sweat from the group that watched the happy videos while they were likely to make an unpleasant expression when smelling the sweat from the group that watched the scary videos.

 2. Anxiety Levels